Understanding a Seed Catalog

 What All Those Crazy Letters Mean

 Those crazy letters after the variety name do have a purpose.
-The letters after most seed varieties are telling you what diseases the plants are resistant to.
+The letters after most seed varieties tell you what diseases the plants are resistant to.

 For instance, the tomato variety Mountain Merit, had the following series of letters after the plant name: VFFFNTswvEbLb.
 This looks like a bunch of jibberish.